Serving all people by providing personalized health and wellness through exemplary care, education and research.

 June.
 Take midcourse action.
 You're halfway through the year, but are you halfway to your goals?
 Take a look at how your fitness efforts are affecting the rest of your life.
 Do you feel less stressed and more productive?
 Hopefully, the answer is yes.

 July.
 Extend your limits.
 Go hiking or take long walks on the beach.
 Enjoy your body's increased energy and capabilities.

 August.
 Put it to the test.
 Sign up for a fun run or start training for a competition you never thought you'd consider entering.
 Or add spice to your workouts by setting weekly challenges.

 September.
 Go back to school.
 Students are returning to class, and so can you.
-Sign up for something that interests you, or that brings new discipline to your body, such as yoga or tae-bo.
+Sign up for something that interests you, or that brings new discipline to your body like yoga or tae-bo.

 October.
 Get in gear.
 Take advantage of end-of-season sales to treat yourself to some new accessories.
 Equip yourself for a sport or exercise that challenges you in a new way.

 November.
 Kick an addiction.
-Take advantage of your new feeling of power to gain control over an unhealthy habit.
-Smoking, shopping, drinking too much alcohol--if some habit has taken over your life, you should now find it easier to quit.
+Take advantage of your new feeling of power to gain control over an unhealthy habit like smoking, shopping, or drinking too much alcohol.
+If some habit has taken over your life, you should now find it easier to quit.

 December.
 Give yourself a present.
 Take stock of how much better you feel and look, then give yourself a tangible reward for your good work.
 Buy yourself a new outfit or treat yourself to a special weekend.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR